SpekalsG3/Number-Recognition-Neural-Network/README.md

 # About
-This is simple forward propagation network to recognize drawn numbers for learning purposes
+This is simple forward propagation neural network to recognize drawn numbers for learning purposes

 ## How to run
 Clone this repo: